 The world class cities of Hanoi and Ho Chi Minh know how to party after dark.
 The nightlife in these cities and others like Da Nang are growing year after year.
 New styles of bars are emerging, like speakeasies and microbreweries.
 Whatever you’re looking for, you’ll find in this Southeast Asian gem.

-List + Map of Bars and Nightlife in Vietnam
+List of Bars and Nightlife Areas in VNM

 When you arrive in a new city looking for something to do in the evening, you have a few options.
 Stroll out on the streets looking door-to-door, ask your hotel or local guide, or peek online.
 These are most popular bars in each of the busiest cities for your social, drinking pleasure.
 Now, learn how to say cheers in Vietnamese, and let’s get going….yo!

 Northern Vietnam is not only home to the nation’s capital but also vibrant evening entertainment found…

 Nightlife enthusiasts will have no shortage of things to do in Vietnam, especially with the entertainment industry in the country getting larger by the year.
 Depending on what type of experience you’re looking for, there is certainly something to appeal to every kind of personality.

 Even though the nighttime experiences in Vietnam are evolving fast, the good news is that it’s not too expensive to have a wild night on the town.

 Drinking is a popular evening activity in Vietnam, especially with the low price of beers and mixed drinks.
 Back in the day, there wasn’t much variety in the types of bars, but these days, tourists and locals enjoy several styles of watering holes.